Much has been said about doing what you love, but it’s a whole other thing to see it in actual practice – and for half a century, too.

 She has taught more girls than she can count, spanning three generations.

-Jean – who has three grandchildren – is such an institution at the school that when she retired from the Ministry of Education in 1996, the then-principal Low Ay Nar created a brand-new position – dance consultant – and persuaded her to stay on.
+Jean – who has three grandchildren – is such an institution at the school that when she retired from the Ministry of Education in 1996, she was offered the position of Head of Dance, and was promoted to Dance Consultant in 2013 by then-Principal Mrs Low Ay Nar.

 She has been directly employed under the school, with her contracts renewed every year since then.

 And, Jean made SCGS known for dance, acknowledges former student Melissa Quek, 38, now head of the School of Dance & Theatre at Lasalle College of the Arts.